From S&OP to IBP

 Dr Jelle de Vries

 Jelle de Vries is assistant professor of logistics at RSM.
-He obtained his PhD cum laude on behavioral operations in logistics from RSM.
+He obtained his PhD cum laude on behavioural operations in logistics from RSM.
 In his research, Jelle focuses on the influence of behavioural characteristics and outcomes in operational settings.
 On this topic he has published in Production and Operations Management, Transportation Research Part E, and the International Journal of Production Research.
 With his PhD dissertation he won the Jo Van Nunen Prijs, an award for the best PhD dissertation on a logistics-related topic in the Netherlands.

 Michael Becker-Peth is an assistant professor of operations and supply chain management at RSM.
 His research focuses on behavioural operations management, for example in the field of inventory management and supply chain contracting.
 His research has been published in leading academic journals such as Management Science and European Journal of Operational Research.
 Before joining RSM, he worked as an assistant professor at the University of Cologne.
 He obtained his PhD in supply chain management and MSc in business administration, both also from the University of Cologne.